-The worst performance based on the RMSE is associated with traffic urban stations (Panel F), which are the stations located at the roadsides.
-With those stations, the modelled concentrations are higher than observed concentrations, i.e. the modelled histogram is shifted to the right.
+The worst performance based on the RMSE is associated with traffic urban stations (panel f), which are the stations located at roadsides.
+With those stations, the modelled concentrations are higher than observed concentrations; i.e. the modelled histogram is shifted to the right.
 This is indicated by the model positive bias (0.503).
 The median line also extends beyond the blue line, which means that some modelled concentrations are much higher than observed measurements.

-The best model performance is associated with industrial urban stations (Panel E) according to the RSME, even though background urban stations (Panel C) appear to have the best performance by looking at the conditional quantile plots.
-The histogram of Panel C indicates that the distribution of the observed and modelled concentrations tend to be closer to each other for higher concentrations.
-However, the model overestimates the average concentrations at these stations (between 25 to 70 μ g m-3) and underestimates the very low concentrations.
+The best model performance is associated with industrial urban stations (panel e) according to the RMSE, even though background urban stations (panel c) appear to have the best performance by looking at the conditional quantile plots.
+The histogram in panel (c) indicates that the distributions of the observed and modelled concentrations tend to be closer to each other for higher concentrations.
+However, the model overestimates the average concentrations at these stations (between 25 and $70\,\mu g\,m^{-3}$) and underestimates the very low concentrations.

-Fig. 8, shows $PM{2.5}$ concentrations at rural areas are lower that those at suburban, urban background and traffic urban areas.
+Figure 8 shows that PM{2.5} concentrations in rural areas are lower than those in suburban, urban background, and traffic urban areas.
 That is consistent with the model performance at these sites.
-Fig. 9 shows corresponding conditional quantile plots by station types.
-Imputing $PM{2.5}$ concentrations using model 6 (Median) gives similar performance for the different station types.
-In general, the model underestimates the concentrations of $PM{2.5}$ especially for high concentration levels.
-Table 2, shows that the model underestimates high concentrations at suburban, urban background and traffic urban areas, indicated by the model negative biases, while it overestimates the concentrations at industrial urban and background rural sites.
-The model shows worst performance for traffic urban (panel E), and this is also indicated by the highest RMSE (5.098) shown in Table 2.
+Figure 9 shows corresponding conditional quantile plots by station types.
+Imputing PM{2.5} concentrations using model 6 (Median) gives similar performance for the different station types.
+In general, the model underestimates the concentrations of PM{2.5}, especially for high concentration levels.
+Table 2 shows that the model underestimates high concentrations in suburban, urban background, and traffic urban areas, as indicated by the model negative biases, while it overestimates the concentrations at industrial urban and background rural sites.
+The model shows the worst performance for traffic urban (panel e), and this is also indicated by the highest RMSE (5.098) shown in Table 2.
 The model underestimates the concentrations at these stations, which is confirmed by the model bias (-0.073) in Table 2.
-On the other hand, the model's best performance is associated with background suburban sites (Fig. 9 (panel B)), even though it underestimates $PM{2.5}$ concentrations with a mean bias of (-0.013).
+On the other hand, the model's best performance is associated with background suburban sites (Fig. 9b), even though it underestimates $PM{2.5}$ concentrations with a mean bias of -0.013.